aws-solutions/qnabot-on-aws/docs/semantic_matching_using_LLM_embeddings/README.md

 No additional Embedding parameters are required.
 SageMaker endpoint provisioning is automated.

-## 2. Open AI
+## 2. Open AI (NON PRODUCTION EXPERIMENTAL AND LOW VOLUME USE)

-QnABot provides easy access to OpenAI text embeddings for experimentation purposes.
+QnABot provides easy access to OpenAI text embeddings (text-embedding-ada-002 model) for experimentation purposes - see https://beta.openai.com/docs/guides/embeddings
+Be aware that:
-Be aware that data will leave AWS as it is sent to OpenAI's text embedding API service.
+ - data will leave AWS as it is sent to OpenAI's text embedding API service.
 It is not recommended to use this option for sensitive data.
+ - API calls are subject to rate limiting.
+ - You incur costs from openAI (not AWS)

 ### Deploy stack for OpenAI Embeddings
 To enable OpenAI embeddings when you install QnABot: